“From Where to Eternity”

 The episode opens to the sound of Otis Redding’s “My Lover’s Prayer” (it will be heard twice more), as a tearful Adriana sits beside a comatose Christopher.
 Tony, Carmela, Paulie and the rest are constantly in and out of the hospital, the late-night phone calls and uneasy shoulder-pats-on-the-back relating all the stress and worrying that comes with such a situation.

 If anything, though, deep down, these characters could ultimately shrug it off.
 Christopher dying, I mean.
 Adriana, of course, would be devastated, but Tony, Carm, Big Pussy and Paulie would be able to easily move on.

-Throughout the episode, they are concerned with only themselves—Tony with authority-based revenge, Carmela with unbridled jealousy, Big Pussy with getting back in his boss’ good graces, and Paulie with paranoid superstitions.
+Throughout the episode, they are concerned with only themselves—Tony with revenge, Carmela with unbridled jealousy, Big Pussy with getting back in his boss’ good graces and Paulie with paranoid superstitions.

 Carmela, after hearing that another mobster’s comare accidentally got pregnant, orders Tony to get a vasectomy.
 Tony, of course, prefers his testicles intact and vehemently opposes such an indictment, lying about his current affairs to save his scrotum— “I broke it off months ago!”

 So, that’s what Carmela’s got on her mind.
 Tony remains ignorant throughout, continuously lying to her and openly insulting AJ to his face.